 If you ask yourself “Did we miss a turn?” just keep going down the winding dirt road.
 The Woodlands are at the end!

-There is no cell phone service for the final stretch of driving (aka Google Maps will stop working).
-Please print or copy directions before you leave so you're not stranded!
+There is no cell phone service for the final stretch of driving; Google Maps *will* stop working.
+Please print or copy directions before you leave, so you're not stranded!

 The final stretch of dirt road up to the camp is long.
 Longer than you'd expect.
 Keep on truckin'.
 Look for signs on the trees.

 We are in Camp 2.
-There are three numbered camps in the Woodlands, and weirdly enough, Camp 2 (ours) is the farthest one in, not 3.
-That can be confusing when you're driving and you see the turn for Camp 3 before the turn for Camp 2, and you start to wonder if you missed 2.
+There are three numbered camps in the Woodlands, and weirdly enough, Camp 2 (ours) is the farthest one in.
+That can be confusing when you're driving and you see the turn for Camp 3 before the turn for Camp 2, and you start to wonder if you missed Camp 2.
+Don't worry, you didn't!
+Just keep driving.

 About the Woodlands: